 CCGT power plants refer to a gas turbine system with an additional component known as a heat recovery steam generator (HRSG) for cogeneration.
 IOGP (2022) defines cogeneration as a process where waste heat recovered from the gas turbine exhaust to power a steam engine for the generation of power.
-CCGT are noted to be more efficient than OCGTs as they can produce more power from less fuel, thus contributing to lower GHG emissions.
-The European Commission (2009) highlights that electricity production efficiencies varies according to the to the fuel and technology, however, cogeneration in CCGTs can have 85% total efficiency for electricity or more.
-Refer to Figure 10 for a schematic flow diagram and configuration drawing of a typical CCGT.
+CCGT are noted to be more efficient than OCGTs as they can produce more power from less fuel, thus contributing to lower GHG emissions per unit of power produced.
+The European Commission (2009) highlights that electricity production efficiencies varies according to the to the fuel and technology, however, cogeneration in CCGTs can have 85% total efficiency for electricity where some of the steam is used for process or district heating purposes.
+Refer to Figure 12 for a schematic flow diagram and configuration drawing of a typical CCGT.

-Figure 10: CCGT schematic drawing (Source: IOGT, 2022)
+Figure 12: CCGT schematic drawing (Source: IOGT, 2022)